Lilli-K2/ActiveMouse-SFB1315/README.md

 </p>

 - <strong>Activity linegraph</strong>
 The linegraph is a standard path-time diagram depicting the animal's speed.
-We are able to determine at a glance if and how much the animal moved over the course of the recording and can also gather how fast the animal moved on average, as well as the full distance it travelled.
+You are able to determine at a glance if and how much the animal moved over the course of the recording and can also gather how fast the animal moved on average, as well as the full distance it travelled.

 </p>
 <kbd>